mukund109/vow/README.md

 * explore
   * row numbers (duckdb row_numbers())
-  * make histogram cover entire row in freq sheet (was having trouble getting the css right, the color of the td element was taking precedence over color of tr) slightly bigger challenges
+  * make histogram cover entire row in freq table (was having trouble getting the css right, the color of the td element was taking precedence over color of tr) slightly bigger challenges
   * versioning javascript files
   * if html is cached for a long time, how will html/js updates happen on client side?